 In this exercise, students will learn about bar graphs and their constructions.
 A bar graph is a pictorial representation of the numerical data by a number of bars of uniform width erected vertically or horizontally with equal spacing between them.
-Bar graph is one of the easiest ways to understand and analyze big data or information.
-Chapter 23 RD Sharma class 9 textbook questions and answers helps students to understand the concept in an easy way.
+The bar graph is one of the easiest ways to understand and analyze big data or information.
+RD Sharma Solutions Class 9 Chapter 23 textbook questions and answers helps students to understand the concept in an easy way.

 Download PDF of RD Sharma Solutions for Class 9 Maths Chapter 23 Graphical Representation of Statistical Data Exercise 23.2

 Access Answers to Maths RD Sharma Class 9 Chapter 23 Graphical Representation of Statistical Data Exercise 23.2 Page number 23.7

 Question 1: Explain the reading and interpretation of bar graphs.

 Solution: A bar graph consists a sequence of vertical or horizontal bar lines or rectangles.
 Bar lines may be either horizontal or vertical.
 We can easily collect the information and conclude various observations from a given bar graph which is referred as the interpretation of the bar graph.

 Question 2: Read the following bar graph and answer the following questions: